Strong Bones: 5 Foods to Strengthen Your Bones

 Pastured-raised eggs are a compact source of antioxidants containing 13 essential nutrients contributing to bone health.
 Unlike conventional raised eggs which receive synthetic vitamin D as an alternative supplement compared to the natural vitamin D pastured chickens receive from sunlight, eggs provide choline, riboflavin, folate, lutein, zeaxanthin, vitamin D, protein, and healthy fats.
 (5)

 However, most of these vitamins and minerals are contained in the yolk of eggs (11).
 Specifically, bone marrow nutrition requires proper biotin levels to function effectively of which egg yolk contains the greatest concentration of this bone health nutrient.
-Consuming high quality egg yolks on a regular basis will help you develop strong bones.
+Consuming high quality egg yolks regularly will help you develop strong bones.

 4. Bone Broth and Collagen Protein